zhulik/pal/README.md

    - For each service, Pal:
      - Creates an instance
      - Injects dependencies into its fields
-     - Calls any registered BeforeInit hooks
+     - Calls any registered ToInit hooks
      - Calls the service's Init() method if it implements the Initer interface

 3. **Running**: